The particular Hebrews

 A numerologist’s dream.

-Thirteen tribes aside, the tribes of Israel were consistently referred to as 12, and if you like the number 12, you’re gonna love the bible.
+Thirteen tribes aside, the tribes of Israel are consistently referred to as 12 throughout the bible.
+And if you like the number 12, you’re gonna love bible.
 There are 12s all over it.
 Just about everything in ancient Israel was centered on twelveness.

 - Moses set up 12 pillars.